ArthurOberon/push_swap/README.md

 ---

+*!!!!
+CHECK THE BOLD FIRST !!!!*

-Start algo -> first find own way to do a algo -> then try maybe quicksort ->  then maybe trifusion -> etc...
+Start algo -> first find own way to do a algo -> then try maybe quicksort -> etc...

 functions to :
 * read list ?